Frequently Asked Questions (FAQs) about final expense and term life insurance.

 What is final expense insurance?

 Final expense insurance, also known as burial insurance or funeral insurance, is guaranteed money available to your family to help pay for your end-of-life expenses when you pass away.
 This money can be used to cover the cost of home services, preparation fees, credit card debt, medical bills, or any other debt you may have.
 It can also be used as burial insurance to cover the costs of expenses such as cremation, burial, headstones, plots, flowers, wreaths and more.

 How much does final expense insurance cost?

-Final Expense or burial insurance plans often start at less than $5/week* and are more affordable than traditional life insurance.
+Final expense or burial insurance plans are often more affordable than traditional life insurance.
 Your premium will depend on the amount of coverage you want as well as your health.
 And unlike some types of insurance, your premium never increases.

 Do I need to have a medical exam to buy final expense insurance?